Supergiovane/node-red-contrib-hikvision-ultimate/TESTEDWITH.md

 This file contains a list of hikvision gears that the people are using  withi Hikvision-Ultimate node.<br/>
 If youd Hikvision camera/NVR/thing is not present in this list, don't worry.
 They'll work for sure!<br/>
-If you wish to add your Models to this list, simply click "Connect" in the config-window.<br/>
+If you wish to add your Models to this list, simply click "Connect and Send" in the config-window.<br/>
 <br/>

-## HIKVISION-Ultimate node has been tested with
+## Hikvision models, kindly sent by users

 DS-2CD4A85F-IZS (Firmware V5.4.5)<br/>
 DS-2CD4A26FWD-IZS/P (Firmware V5.4.5)<br/>